Tuesday, September 24, 2024

 from which he shall render heaven.

-above his head, in ascent
+above his head in ascent,

 on slopes sanitized and shrubbed,

-many, many shingles of fine-kilned clay
+many, many shingles, fine-kilned clay

 roof the broken hills with a godliness